-The second of a four-part blog series 'Creativity Unlocked: Exploring the art in the science' by Heidi Ma, about how the history of art is shaped by the environment and scientific endeavours, and reflects diverse human-nature relationships.
+The second of a four-part blog series 'Creativity Unlocked: Exploring the art in the science', is about how art's history is shaped by the environment and scientific endeavours, and reflects diverse human-nature relationships.

 More recently, Romanticism coincided with the Enlightenment and later, the Industrial Revolution, and was an emotional response to the rationality of the scientific method and technological advances, some of which caused environmental destruction.
 Romantic painters captured the sublimity of nature with moody palettes and portrayed vast ominous landscapes often with tiny humans or none at all.
 Today, they give us clues about topical issues in conservation, such as the extent of glacier melt and colonial agendas of wilderness preservation at the expense of indigenous peoples.